nasser00/Naveen-project/README.md

 6) Alternating minimization Algorithm

-We tested each algorithm  on  both synthetically  generated seismic data and real data .You  can get the code for each algorithms  in the `src` directory .
+We tested each algorithm  on  both synthetically  generated seismic data and real data .You  can get the code for each algorithm in the `src` directory .

 ## data
 Data is saved in the `data` directory.